What characterizes life?

 Perhaps the most obvious and essential character in the structure-building

-for life is the fact that it is performed by nonmetal atoms, characterized
+for life is the fact that it is performed by nonmetal atoms,

-to self-sufficient atoms and those with
+this in opposition to self-sufficient atoms and those with

 a surplus of e-.
 It's mainly constructed of C-N-O,

 as if the carbon-nitrogen cycle of nuclear fusion in the sun

 1. Life as the antithesis of entropy:

 The way outwards in a dimension chain implies that structure

-may be discussed if the release motions of macro- and microcosm
+may be discussed if the released motions of macro- and microcosm

 in reality are disordered?)

 Life implies a shift towards more structure,

 Life processes involve both synthesis and

-disintegration and can be illustrated by double-direction within the dimension
+disintegration and can be illustrated by double-direction

-to the basic chain).
+proposed as perpendicular to the basic chain).

 2. Life a coincidence?

 Life is here naturally postulated as a given result from

 "laws of Nature", a virtual, built-in possibility

 under certain conditions, not a random coincidence.
 It's assumed

 through the level chain towards increasing complexity.
 (See

 figure at end of this file.)

 It's proposed that the most characteristic feature of Life

 could be regarded in terms of "negative curvature inwards"

 (cf. "involvement").
 This in opposition to the eventual

-negative - or rather antipositive - curvature of expanding vacant
+negative - or rather antipositive - curvature of expanding

-macrocosm, see file here.)
+curvature of macrocosm, see file here.)

-Most obvious is this feature of antipositive curvature
+Most obvious is this feature of antipositive

-(see file Embryology)
+animal organisms (see file Embryology)

 but also in eukaryotic unicellular ones.
-The fast growth of surfaces
+The fast growth of

-growth of crystals for instance
+Cf. the outward growth of crystals for instance

 (If a 5-dimensional unit, developing towards